ComputerScienceSJP/Statistic-Project-Group-15/README.md

 ## 🌱 License

-This repository is for academic purposes only (University of Sri Jayewardenepura, 2025).
+This project is for academic use only.
+All data has been anonymized.
-Please do not reuse the dataset without permission.
+(University of Sri Jayewardenepura, 2025).